Skip to main content

 • MUST use the JSON-LD syntax for the representation of data in all issued credentials.

-• MUST reference the relevant UNTP @context file for the given credential type.
-These context files are themselves extensions of the W3C VC Data Model 2.0 context.
+• MUST reference the relevant versioned @context file from the UNTP vocabulary.
+The UNTP context file is an extension of the W3C VC Data Model 2.0 context.

-• MAY extend credentials with additional properties but, if so, MUST include additional @context file reference that defines the extended properties.
-The @vocab "catch-all" mechanism MUST NOT be used.
+• MAY extend credentials with additional properties and, if so, SHOULD include an additional @context file reference that defines the extended properties.
+The @vocab "catch-all" mechanism SHOULD NOT be used.

 • SHOULD implement widely used industry vocabularies such as schema.org as a first choice for UNTP extensions requiring terms not in the UN vocabulary.

-• MAY use any other published JSON-LD vocabulary for any other industry or country specific extensions.
+• MAY use any other published JSON-LD vocabulary for industry or country specific extensions.

 • MUST maintain @context files at the same granularity and version as the corresponding credential type.
-This prevents the risk of verification failures when context files change after credentials are issued.
+This prevents verification failures when context files change after credentials are issued.

-• SHOULD provide a complete and versioned JSON schema for each credential type.
-This is to facility simple and robust implementations by developers without detailed knowledge of JSON-LD.
+• SHOULD provide a complete and versioned JSON schema for each credential type, to facilitate simple and robust implementation by developers without detailed knowledge of JSON-LD.

-The UNTP supports the use of decentralized identifiers (DIDs) to uniquely and verifiably represent organizations, facilities, products, and other actors across global supply chains.
-These identifiers form the foundation for establishing Digital Identity Anchors (DIAs), resolving linksets via an Identity Resolver, and verifying credential issuers and holders.
+UNTP supports the use of decentralised identifiers (DIDs) to uniquely and verifiably represent organisations, facilities, products, and other actors across global supply chains.
+These identifiers form the foundation for establishing Digital Identity Anchors (DIAs), resolving linksets via an Identity Resolver, and verifying credential issuers.

 Acknowledged DID methods

-The following DID methods are acknowledged by the UNTP specification as having been assessed for their suitability, governance characteristics, and alignment with UNTP requirements.
-A method is "acknowledged" when it has been evaluated by the UNTP working group and determined to offer appropriate levels of verifiability, governance assurance, or operational fit for specific UNTP use cases.
+An acknowledged DID method is one that the UNTP working group has evaluated and determined to offer appropriate levels of verifiability, governance assurance, or operational fit for specific UNTP use cases.
+The list evolves through working group consensus as new methods mature.

 did:web